biruk2080/ChatBot/README.md

 - If dependencies fail, confirm package names and Python version.
 - If the model or API access errors appear, verify API keys and quota.

-### Git push error: "src refspec master does not match any"
-This means Git couldn't find a local branch named `master` with commits to push.